amirahmadi-ru/Probability-distributions/README.md

 # Probability distributions in Python
-The concept of probability distribution (normal, uniform, Bernoulli, binomial) in Python.
+The concept of probability distribution (normal, uniform, bernoulli, binomial, multinomial, poisson) in Python with Scipy, Numpy and Seaborn.